Opening hours

 In the exhibition

-Part of Fenix’s collection is Rooted (2011–2018), a series by Henk van Wildschut.
+Part of Fenix’s collection is Rooted (2011–2018), a series by Henk Wildschut.
 In refugee camps in Tunisia, Jordan and Lebanon, he photographed the many improvised gardens he came across near tents, planted by people forced to put down roots in foreign soil.
 Rooted explores the longing for a dignified life and a place to call your own.

 This series is part of the exhibition All Directions.